TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cognitiveservices.spatialanalysis/problemscopingques-cameraplacement.md

       "order": 2,
       "controlType": "multilinetextbox",
       "displayLabel": "Does your camera meet the required specs for running spatial analysis?
 Is your camera capable or streaming at 15FPS and 1080p resolution?
-Does your camera support Real Time Streaming Protocol (RTSP) and H.264 encoding?", "watermarkText": "Choose an option",
+Does your camera support Real Time Streaming Protocol (RTSP) and H.264 encoding?", "watermarkText": "Provide details below",
       "required": false
     },{
       "id": "camera_usage_scenario",
       "order": 3,
-      "controlType": "dropdown",
-      "infoBalloonText": "string",
-      "displayLabel": "Is your camera mounted on a wall, ceiling, or other device?", "watermarkText": "Choose an option",
-      "dropdownOptions": [{
-          "value": "Wall",
-          "text": "Mounted on a wall"
-        },{
-          "value": "Ceiling",
-          "text": "Mounted on a ceiling"
-        },{
-          "value": "Other",
-          "text": "Mounted on another device"
-        }
-      ],
-      "required": true
-    },{
-      "id": "other_information",
-      "order": 4,
       "controlType": "multilinetextbox",
-      "displayLabel": "Where is your device mounted?",
-      "watermarkText": "If you selected *Mounted on another device* on the question above, what other device is your camera mounted on?", "required": false
+      "displayLabel": "Is your camera mounted on a wall, ceiling, or other device?", "watermarkText": "Provide details below",
+      "required": false
     },{
       "id": "problem_description",
-      "order": 5,
+      "order": 4,
       "controlType": "multilinetextbox",
       "displayLabel": "Problem description",
       "watermarkText": "Can you provide any additional details about the issue you are having regarding placing and configuring your camera?",